 Over the past few years, rather than delivering for a specific client, I’ve had wide-ranging experience, from business development and pre-sales, to solutioning and now handling the entire practice.
-While I am a tecchie person and always will be, I feel that certification isn’t just about the technology aspects.
+While I am a techie person and always will be, I feel that certification isn’t just about the technology aspects.
 When you stand in front of a client, it’s an assurance of your credibility — to your client and to yourself.

-I’ve been taking about my own certification journey, but I also encourage my team to stay updated with the latest qualifications.
-In this respect, I think it’s important to choose a certification that’s relevant to the work you’re doing, but also think of the bigger picture.
+I’ve been talking about my own certification journey, but I also encourage my team to stay updated with the latest qualifications.
+In this aspect, I think it’s important to choose a certification that’s relevant to the work you’re doing, but also think of the bigger picture.
 So, for example, if you’re working in AI, build your expert knowledge in this area but then add in other aspects, such as automation, cybersecurity, or cloud.
 You don’t have to have such deep knowledge of these aspects, but enough to see how they work together alongside your area of expertise.

-In other words, keep learning, Keep getting certified.
+In other words, keep learning, keep getting certified.
 Don’t see it as a tick-box exercise.
 Learning is not a chore and shouldn’t be thought of as a chore.
 I’ve set myself a target of a new certification every 2-3 years.
 That’s because I want to keep on learning.